Skin Cancer Removal Houston

 - Moh’s surgery: A technique used for cancer with no defined border or on cosmetically sensitive areas, Moh’s surgery removes cancer layer by layer, microscopically examining each layer before closing the incision until the cancer cells have been completely removed.

-Dr. Fusi and Dr. Craig are both qualified to excise skin cancer and can either perform the entire surgery or the skin cancer reconstruction for Houston patients.
+Dr. Craig is qualified to excise skin cancer and can either perform the entire surgery or the skin cancer reconstruction for Houston patients.

 What Happens During Skin Cancer Removal Surgery?

-Dr. Fusi and Dr. Craig specialize in excising cancer with scar-minimizing techniques.
-On the day of your surgery after local anesthesia is administered, Dr. Fusi or Dr. Craig will:
+Dr. Craig specialize in excising cancer with scar-minimizing techniques.
+On the day of your surgery after local anesthesia is administered, Dr. Craig will:

 - Make a small incision around the margins, or borders of the cancer.